-43 See Recital 16 of the Implementing Regulation
+49 See Recital 16 of the Implementing Regulation.

-3.45 It is important to note that a service provider will require a robust rationale for stating that another facility is a viable alternative, having considered the above issues in detail.
-The Implementing Regulation recognises that many service facilities cannot be easily duplicated, given the significant investment involved and the limitations on where such facilities can be constructed.
+- Under some circumstances self-supply by the railway undertaking could be regarded as a viable alternative.
+This would need to be considered relative to the scale of the access requested and the capital costs involved for self-supply.
+We expect that it would only by where the costs were low or the scale of access represented a significant proportion of the total capacity at the service facility in question that self-supply is likely to be a viable alternative. - 3.45 It is important to note that a service provider will require a robust rationale for stating that another facility is a viable alternative, having considered the above issues in detail.
+The Implementing Regulation50 recognises that many service facilities cannot be easily duplicated, given the significant investment involved and the limitations on where such facilities can be constructed.